nextcloud/all-in-one/readme.md

 ### How to enable GPU acceleration for Nextcloud?
 Some container can use GPU acceleration to increase performance like [memories app](https://apps.nextcloud.com/apps/memories) allows to enable hardware transcoding for videos.

-To enable it you need to add `--env NEXTCLOUD_GPU_MODE=<gpu_driver>` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
+To enable it you need to add `--env NEXTCLOUD_GPU_MODE=<mode>` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
 If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used).

 #### With open source drivers MESA for AMD, Intel and **new** drivers `Nouveau` for Nvidia